Hey, International Pizza Expo is Coming Up Mar 28-30, 2023 in Las Vegas. Show Your Love for Pizza and Get Your Pizza T-Shirt Today!

 Pizza is consumable and can stay good in the fridge for four days from the date it is kept in the refrigerator at a temperature of 40 degrees F or lower.

-For more information on how long does pizza last in the fridge, you can check what the Food Safety and Inspection Service (USDA) says.
+For more information on how long can pizza last in the fridge, you can check what the Food Safety and Inspection Service (USDA) says.

-So then, are there any specifics on what to do on how to determine how long does pizza lasts in the fridge before you can eat it?
+So then, are there any specifics on what to do and how to determine how long pizza lasts in the fridge before you can eat it?

 or can you keep the pizza in the fridge for a longer period?

-You might be surprised what the results can be if you follow our tips and advice.
+You might be surprised by what the results can be if you follow our tips and advice.

 So let’s find out!